Davidsonity/Nike-Scraper/README.md

 ### INTRODUCTION
 #### Objectives
-The objective of this project is to build a web scraper to get the search results of items in nike.com.
+The objective of this project is to build a web scraper to get the search results of an item in nike.com.
 #### Data Scraping
 The data was scraped from https://www.nike.com/ using Beautiful Soup and Requests.
 Features scraped from the websites are: